Cheek Treatments - a useful tweak but here’s how to avoid a disaster

 Final Thoughts

-This treatment is one of the most common treatments I perform.
-Infact if you look at some of my befores and afters in my gallery, there’s a plenty of cheek filler treatments there - but you may not be able to spot them so easily, because they have been done properly - so the result is a fresher appearance, smoother countours of the face, with less shadows.
+This treatment is one of the most common treatments we perform.
+In fact, if you look at some of the before and after photos in our gallery, there’s plenty of cheek filler treatments there - but you may not be able to spot them so easily, because they have been done properly - so the result is a fresher appearance, smoother contours of the face, with less shadows.
 But what you won’t see is BIG INFLATED CHEEKS.
-If that’s what you want, I may not be the right clinic for you.
+If that’s what you want, we may not be the right clinic for you.

 About Skinphinity